skeeto/elfeed/README.md

 ### Tag Hooks

 The last example assumes you've tagged posts with `youtube`.
-You probably want to do this sort of thing automatically, which can be done with the `elfeed-new-entry-hook`.
+You probably want to do this sort of thing automatically, either through the "autotags" feature mentioned above, or with the `elfeed-new-entry-hook`.
 Functions in this hook are called with new entries, allowing them to be manipulated, such as adding tags.

 ```el
 ;; Mark all YouTube entries